 - Practice Note SC GEN 2 Structure of the Trial Division

-- Practice Note SC GEN 5 Guidelines for the Use of Technology
+- Practice Note SC GEN 5 Technology in Civil litigation

 - Practice Note SC GEN 8 Appeals from Associate Judges